A comparison of template vs. direct model fitting for redshift-space distortions in BOSS

 However for the $\Lambda$CDM fits the Planck CMB data were included which very tightly constrain the shape of $P_{\rm lin}$ such that this is very similar to a template fit.
 These different analyses were then reduced to a likelihood involving $f\sigma_8$, $\alpha_\parallel$ and $\alpha_\perp$ and combined with minimum variance weights.
-For eBOSS template fits were the \emph{de facto} analysis method.} (see refs.~\cite{BOSS_DR12,eBOSS:2020yzd} and supporting papers) from the more recent reanalyses \cite{DAmico20,Zhang21b,Kobayashi21,Ivanov:2021zmi,Chen22} is the assumption of a fixed template spectrum in order to compress the data for later reuse vs.\ a direct fit within the $\Lambda$CDM parameter space.
-An investigation of this issue while holding the input data, window functions, priors and other modeling choices fixed is the purpose of this paper.
-Aspects of this issue have been investigated before (e.g.\ refs.~\cite{Ivanov20,Briedan21,Brieden22_2}) and our conclusions mirror theirs where we overlap.
+For eBOSS template fits were the \emph{de facto} analysis method.